Sveva Caetani

-Sveva Caetani, or Sveva Caetani Di Sermoneta (August 6, 1917 – April 28, 1994), was an Italian-Canadian artist.
+Sveva Caetani (August 6, 1917 – April 28, 1994), or Sveva Caetani Di Sermoneta, was an Italian-Canadian artist.

 Descending from the House of Caetani, Sveva Caetani represented the last of an ancient line that traces its roots back over 1,200 years and includes at least two medieval popes, Pope Gelasius II and Pope Boniface VIII, and noted politicians, cardinals, academics, artists, writers, and musicians.

-She immigrated to Canada in 1921 and naturalized in 1928/29 with her father, Leone Caetani, and her mother, Ofelia Fabiani.
-Leone, an Italian nobleman (Prince of Teano and Duke of Sermoneta), brought his second family to Canada due to irreconcilable differences in philosophy — he was a radical socialist and the regime in Italy was fascist.
+She immigrated to Canada in 1921 and naturalized in 1928/1929 with her father, Leone Caetani, and her mother, Ofelia Fabiani.
+Leone, an Italian nobleman (Prince of Teano and Duke of Sermoneta), brought his second family to Canada to start a new life with them and escape Italy, where his socialist and democratic ideas were increasingly unpopular as fascism was rising.

+They settled in Vernon, British Columbia, where Sveva would spend the rest of her life.

 Biography

 Of Italian, English, French, Spanish, and Polish descent, Sveva Ersilia Giovanella Maria Fabiani was born in Rome.
 Her father, Leone Caetani, Prince of Teano (who became 15th Duke of Sermoneta shortly after her birth), was already married, to Princess Vittoria Colonna Caetani, and would remain so until his death.
 Her mother was his mistress, Ofelia Fabiani, daughter of a wealthy engineer in Rome.
 She had one half-sibling by her father's marriage, a brother, Onorato, 16th Duke of Sermoneta, but lived with disabilities.
 Sveva bore her mother's surname, per Italian law, though it was changed to Caetani later in her childhood in Canada.

 Though she spent her first years at Villa Miraggio, a five-story mansion built by her father on the Janiculum Hill in Rome, her parents left Italy to settle in Canada in the town of Vernon, British Columbia in 1921.
 There the duke purchased a late-19th-century wood house in the neighbourhood of East Hill.
 As her father wrote to a friend about the move, "This is not an abandonment of my country and my affairs but a return to simple nature, to a primitive life, a longing for peace and rest after the torment of war and the post-war period.
 A spiritual rest ..."

 Sveva was educated by private tutors and governesses, as well as Crofton House School in Vancouver.
 During the first 10 years after arriving in Canada, the Caetani family frequently commuted back and forth between Canada and Europe, largely because Ofelia "found Canadian life rather too simple for her cosmopolitan tastes ..."
 Combining business with pleasure, the family's trips to Europe included visits to friends and relatives and stops at various real estate holdings.
 It was through this exceptional education that Sveva learned a love of art.